 4. Fee

-You can have multiple fees and dependant on profile information, the system will calculate and apply the appropriate price field to the applicant.
+You can have multiple fees and depending on profile information, the system will calculate and apply the appropriate price field to the applicant.

 - Full fee - Will apply the price field in full